decentraland/documentation/content/creator/scenes/projects/smart-wearables.md

 url: /creator/development-guide/smart-wearables
 weight: 4
 ---

-> **WARNING:** Smart wearables are still in Alpha.
-The Builder does not support the upload of smart wearables, and there isn't an approval process in place to allow community-built smart wearables to be published.
-The current development tools allow you to create and test smart wearables, but please don't attempt to publish any in the Builder, they will not be approved.

 Smart wearables are a type of portable experience.
 Portable experiences are parts of the gameplay that players take with them as they move through the metaverse.
 For example, a player could take a snowball from your scene, walk away to another scene, and throw the snowball to another player who’s also playing the same game.